 Address: Lodecka 4, New Town, Prague 1

 Set in the middle of Lesser Town, Konirna Restaurant offers traditional Czech food.
-The building which houses the restaurant actually dates back to 1176, but has recently undergone an entire transformation that has not only kept, but also enhanced the atmosphere and character.
+The building that houses the restaurant actually dates back to 1176 but has recently undergone an entire transformation that has kept and enhanced the atmosphere and character.

-The food on the menu is a blend of Czech favorites and international ones as well with such meals as beef sirloin and rib eye steak.
+The food on the menu is a blend of Czech favourites and international ones, such as beef sirloin and rib-eye steak.
 There is also duck, boar, goulash, and sausage with bacon.
 For those who would prefer something slightly lighter, fresh fish are also available.

 There is also a good selection of wines that come from all around the world.

 If you visit during the warmer months, the terrace located at the front of the restaurant is open, and you can sit for hours, taking in the sights and sounds of central Prague.